huffpostdata/tweep-followers/README.md

 This is going to get large.

 Each user object takes about 2kb.
-As I write this, @realDonaldTrump has 9.2M followers.
-That means storing that raw JSON will take about 17.5GB.
-And if we want to do this for multiple candidates?
+As I write this (Oct.
+2016), @realDonaldTrump has 12.3M followers.
+That means storing that raw JSON will take about 24.6GB.
 Ouch.

 So our `users_lookup_http_cache` uses a fancy compression pipeline: